- De novo fatty acid synthesis in plants and animals

 - desaturated, as seen, to oleic acid, an omega-9 or n-9 fatty acid, in a reaction catalyzed by Δ9-desaturase.

-Several researchers have postulated that the reason for which stearic acid is not hypercholesterolemic is its rapid conversion to oleic acid.
+Several researchers have postulated that the reason for which stearic acid does not concur to hypercholesterolemia is its rapid conversion to oleic acid.

-- gadoleic, erucic and nervonic acids, all monounsaturated fatty acids.
+gadoleic acid, erucic acid and nervonic acid, all monounsaturated fatty acids.

 Saturated fatty acids, and unsaturated fatty acids of the omega-9 series, usually oleic acid (but also palmitoleic acid and other omega-7 fatty acids) are the only fatty acids produced de novo in mammal systems.